 Lack of Documentation

 When it comes to security, documentation is critical.
-Not only do you need to develop a plan on how requests will come in, what will be reviewed and prioritized, and how work will get done, but you also have to document this plan.
-An undocumented plan is like trying to put a jigsaw puzzle together after throwing away the box—you might have a clear picture of what you’re trying to accomplish right now, but what about a month from now?
+You need to develop a plan on how requests will come in, what will be reviewed and prioritized, and how work will get done, and you also have to document this plan.
+An undocumented program is like putting a jigsaw puzzle together after throwing away the box—you might have a clear picture of what you’re trying to accomplish right now, but what about a month from now?
 What ten months from now?

 Forgetting a Comprehensive Testing Plan